opencredo/terrahelp/examples/tfstate-encrypt/README.md

         vault server -dev -dev-root-token-id="terrahelp-devonly-vault-root-token"

-* In a separate terminal, change into this example project folder, and setup the necessary environment variables required for us to talk to our dev Vault server, as well as run the helpful autoconfig command to configure Vault with a default encryption key we can use.
-Then you can proceed as with the simple example above i.e.
+* In a separate terminal, change into this example project folder, and setup the necessary environment variables required for us to talk to our dev Vault server, as well as run the next set of terrahelp commands.
+Specifically will also run the `vault-autoconfig` command to configure Vault with the named encryption key we wnat to use. i.e.

         export VAULT_TOKEN="terrahelp-devonly-vault-root-token"
         export VAULT_ADDR="http://127.0.0.1:8200"
         export VAULT_SKIP_VERIFY="true"

+        export TH_ENCRYPTION_PROVIDER="vault"
+        export TH_ENCRYPTION_MODE="full"
+        export TH_VAULT_NAMED_KEY="examplekey"
         terrahelp tfstate vault-autoconfig

 * Run terraform as normal and inspect the terraform.tfstate content before encryption is applied